Philip P. Barbour: State judge and second term in Congress

-Barbour declined to run for re-election in 1824 and turned down an offer from Thomas Jefferson to become the professor of law in the University of Virginia in 1825.
+Barbour declined to run for re-election in 1824 and turned down an offer from Thomas Jefferson to become the professor of law at the University of Virginia in 1825.
 Instead, he accepted election by Virginia legislature as a judge of the General Court of Virginia succeeding the late Hugh Holmes.
 Barbour served for two years as a state judge.

 In 1827, Barbour returned to his seat in the House of Representatives as a Jacksonian.
 For the first two years of his second stint in the House, he was Chairman of the Judiciary Committee.

 In 1829, Barbour became one of the first Jeffersonian Old Republicans to join the Jacksonian Democrats in opposition to the National Bank.
 He fought to expose the Second Bank of the United States as a private enterprise, endowed with federal funds while only masquerading as a government institution.
 Although his anti-Bank campaign did not take hold, Barbour's advocacy for state sovereignty, the removal of the National Bank, and the legalization of slavery in territories such as Missouri earned him favor with President Andrew Jackson.

 Also in 1829, while continuing to serve as a U.S. Representative, Barbour became a delegate for the Virginia Constitutional Convention of 1829-1830, and the Convention elected him their second president, after the Convention's first president, James Monroe, had to withdraw due to failing health on December 8.
 As such, Barbour (with distinguished Virginians such as Monroe, James Madison, and John Marshall) helped restrict discussion of slavery's role in the Commonwealth, and limited the rancorous assembly's debates to issues of representation and suffrage (Virginia had been one of the last states to allow only landowners to vote, and slaveholders had disproportionate power).
 The resulting constitution was adopted in 1830, despite the votes against it from the state's northern and western areas (much of which ultimately split off to become West Virginia during the American Civil War decades after Barbour's death).